SunHaozhe/SunHaozhe.github.io/_posts/2020-05-29-python-mutable-immutable-objects.md

 TypeError: 'str' object does not support item assignment
 ```

 Concatenating string in loops wastes lots of memory.
 As strings are immutable, concatenating two strings together actually creates a third string which is the combination of the previous two.
-If we are iterating a lot and building a large string, you will waste a lot of memory creating and throwing away objects.
+If we are iterating a lot and building a large string, we will waste a lot of memory creating and throwing away objects.
 Use list comprehension join technique instead, for example:

 ```python
 "".join(["first", "second", "other"])